Guitar Finger Exercises for Strength, Flexibility, and Independence

 - Hold a nice “C” shape.

-- Spend more time on finger combination with which you struggle.
+- Spend more time on finger combinations with which you struggle.

 5. Extension Exercises for Both Hands – Rasgueados (No Guitar Required!)